This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • You're taking medications that affect gut motility

-Working with a gastroenterology trained dietitian is always recommended as they can help you balance fibre for health and symptom management without making things worse.
+Working with a gastroenterology trained dietitian is always recommended, as they can help you balance fibre for health and symptom management without making things worse.

 In Summary